New Report on Sunscreen: =80% are toxic or don’t work. (1)

 Skin Cancer Rates Have Exploded Though Use of Sunscreen Has Increased

 We now know that the UVB rays are not the main cause of skin cancer – it is the UVA rays that are more damaging.
-Commercially, 3 out of 5 sunscreens do not adequately protect us against skin cancer-causing UVA rays.
-What’s worse is that for 30 years sunscreens have been blocking the good UVB rays, while letting in the harmful UVA rays.
+Commercially, 4 out of 5 sunscreens do not adequately protect us against skin cancer-causing UVA rays.
+(1) What’s worse is that for 30 years, sunscreens have been blocking the good UVB rays while letting in the harmful UVA rays.

-While sunscreen use has increased, so has the incidence of skin cancers.
-Skin cancer rates have soared to over a million cases per year in the United States.
-2009 is the first year we are seeing sunscreens claiming protection against both UVA and UVB rays.
+While sunscreen use has increased, so has the incidence of skin cancer.
+Between the years of 2007-2011, skin cancer rates soared to nearly 5 million people per year being treated for skin cancer in the United States, costing an average of $8.1 billion each year.
+(3) 2009 is the first year we saw sunscreens claiming protection against both UVA and UVB rays.
 But remember, the SPF on the label only guarantees protection from UVB, which are the “good rays”.

 UVB Rays Make Vitamin D

-Most importantly, the UVB rays make vitamin d, which protects the skin from the sun as well as the bones from osteoporosis.
-Low vitamin d levels have also been linked to about 16 different cancers including skin cancer, auto immune diseases, cardio-vascular disease, high blood pressure, poor cognitive function, dementia and predisposition to genetic or familial diseases.
+Most importantly, the UVB rays make vitamin D, which protects the skin from the sun as well as the bones from osteoporosis.
+(4) Low vitamin D levels have also been linked to a host of different health imbalances including skin cancer, autoimmune diseases, cardiovascular disease, high blood pressure, poor cognitive function, dementia and predisposition to genetic or familial diseases.
+(4-10)

-Sunscreens, because they block UVB, have been reported to reduce vitamin d levels in the blood by 97-99%, putting us all at great risk.
+Sunscreens, because they block UVB, have been reported to reduce vitamin D levels in the blood by 97-99%, putting us all at great risk.
+(11-13)

-In 1978 the FDA promised to make a ruling on sunscreens, to inform and protect us – but we are still waiting.
-So we, the consumer must guess which sunscreen is safe and will effectively block both UVA and UVB rays.
+In 1978, the FDA promised to make a ruling on sunscreens, to inform and protect us – but we are still waiting for that ruling.
+So we, the consumer, must guess which sunscreen is safe and will effectively block both UVA and UVB rays.

 Lack of Sun Exposure is Dangerous

-While excessive exposure to the sun can cause skin cancer, the research shows that the greater risk is lack of sun exposure, which leads to low levels of vitamin d.
-The extreme thinking that any sun exposure is harmful is being re-thought.
-For vitamin d production you need 10 to 15 minutes of direct sunlight on your skin (without sunscreen) every day.
-After 10 to 15 minutes, when the skin starts to turns pink, continued UV exposure may cause damage.
-The exact amount of time needed to be safe and produce vitamin D will depend on the skin type, healthy function and the amount of natural pigment in the skin.
-(I will write a newsletter soon on what you need to know about vitamin d and how to get it).
+While excessive exposure to the sun can cause skin cancer, the research shows that the greater risk is lack of sun exposure, which leads to low levels of vitamin D. (4-13) The extreme thinking that any sun exposure is harmful is being rethought.
+To naturally produce vitamin D, you need 10 to 15 minutes of direct sunlight on your skin (without sunscreen) every day.
+After 10 to 15 minutes, when the skin starts to turn pink, continued UV exposure may cause damage.
+The exact amount of time needed to be safe and produce vitamin D will depend on the skin type, healthy function, and the amount of natural pigment in the skin.
+(Check out my newsletter on what you need to know about vitamin D and how to get it, here).

 Only a Few Sunscreen Ingredients are Safe

 There are only a few active sunscreen ingredients that effectively block both UVA and UVB rays.
-The only ones that are both safe and effective for UVA and UVB protection are zinc oxide and titanium dioxide, which do not penetrate the skin.
+The only ones that are both safe and effective for UVA and UVB protection are zinc oxide and avobenzone, (14) which do not penetrate the skin.
 They block or reflect the sun.

-Avoid sunscreens with Oxtinoxate, Octisalate, Oxybenzone or Homosalate.
+Avoid sunscreens with Octinoxate, Octisalate, Oxybenzone or Homosalate.
 These chemicals are toxic and have high absorption rates through the skin.
-They act as either irritants, allergens, hormone disruptors or carcinogens.
+They act as either irritants, allergens, hormone disruptors, or carcinogens.
+(15)

 How to Find the Best Sunscreens

-Zinc oxide and titanium dioxide are the only sun blocks you should be using during extreme sun exposure.
+Zinc oxide and avobenzone are the only sun blocks you should be using during extreme sun exposure.
 They may be combined with other natural moisturizers but no other sun blocking agents are both safe and totally effective.

-When you know you are going to be in the sun for extended periods, apply a sunblock that has 6-25% zinc oxide or titanium dioxide.
-Nano-technology has helped these blend into the skin better and don’t leave your skin that tell tale zinc oxide white color.
+When you know you are going to be in the sun for extended periods, apply a sunblock that has 6-25% zinc oxide or avobenzone.
+Nano-technology has helped these blend into the skin better and don’t leave your skin that tell-tale zinc oxide white color.
 Nano-technology, or micronization, is where the zinc oxide is reduced in size down to a billionth of a meter.

 Healthy Skin Function is the Best Sunscreen

-In Ayurveda, is is true in many tropical cultures, the goal is not to just block the sun’s rays but to also help the skin function better as an organ so the skin can better protect itself.
-No doubt, white skin under an intense sun will need a block of some kind.
+In Ayurveda, as is true in many tropical cultures, the goal is not just to block the sun’s rays but to also help the skin function better as an organ, so the skin can better protect itself.
+No doubt, skin under an intense sun will need a block of some kind.